 Hubby had the beef and said it was gorgeous.
 I chose the pork and wasn’t overly impressed with it, but I think it was the lack of sauce on the plate, and my impression of couscous wasn’t what I received on the plate.
 Don’t get me wrong, I enjoyed the meal, I just wish I had chosen differently.

-The rice salad looked gorgeous and 19y0 gave good reviews.
+The rice salad looked gorgeous and our oldest daughter gave good reviews.